pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

          * is available at the time and return false */ if (!this.field[middle][middle].occupied && (!this.field[length][0].occupied || !this.field[0][0].occupied)) return false;

-        /** we now check for which column is occupied and of the symbol so we can then traverse its diagonal */ let column = (this.field[0][0].occupied && this.field[0][0].symbol === symbol) ?
-0 : (this.field[0][length].occupied && this.field[0][length].symbol === symbol) ? length : false;
+        /** we now check which column is occupied and which symbol it contains so we can traverse its diagonal This is a number value. */
+        let column = (this.field[0][0].occupied && this.field[0][0].symbol === symbol) ?
+0
+            : (this.field[0][length].occupied && this.field[0][length].symbol === symbol) ? length : false;